Virtual home design software: Examples

 Several manufacturers use virtual home design software to display their products online.
 These companies that utilize virtual home design software include GAF Materials Corporation, James Hardie, Exterior Portfolio, and CertainTeed.
 Some companies, such as Design My Exterior, have built virtual home design software that is not limited to products or brands in order to allow for greater flexibility by the end-user.
 Design My Exterior also uses ImageMapster in order to generate a greater range of options with less processing time.

 Live Home 3D is a virtual home design software for Microsoft Windows and macOS.

 Future applications

 Several companies are experimenting with virtual reality for architecture.
 They design virtual homes and allow customers to walk around with the help of a VR headset (such as the Occulus Rift).
-This way, customers get a realistic, true-to-scale idea of the end result.
+This way, customers get a realistic, true-to-scale idea of the result.